 Switzerland is a founding member of the Global Counterterrorism Forum (GCTF), officially launched in New York at the Foreign Ministers level on 22 September 2011.
 Since then, the Forum has demonstrated some very valuable action-oriented capabilities and has become a global player in that matter.
-Many political instruments have been adopted within the framework of the GCTF: (see the website of the GCTF, www.thegctf.org) Therefore, Switzerland is actively supporting the activities and the development of the GCTF.
+Many political instruments have been adopted within the framework of the GCTF: (see the website of the GCTF, www.thegctf.org).
+Therefore, Switzerland is actively supporting the activities and the development of the GCTF.
 Since 2014, Switzerland is hosting in Geneva the Global Fund for Community Engagement and Resilience (GCERF), born from a GCTF initiative, and is financially supporting its activities.
 Switzerland is also supporting the activities of the International Institute for Justice and the Rule of Law, also born from a GCTF initiative and created in 2014 in Valetta (Malta).
+Moreover, since September 2017, Switzerland co-chairs, together with Nigeria, the GCTF Working Group on Criminal Justice and the rule of Law.